BioDAS/biodas.github.io/wiki/DAS1.6E.md

 #### Proposed Implementation

+At the DAS workshop the following was discussed as an alternative to the initial proposal below.

+##### Initial proposal

 Addition of an optional zero-or-more <FORMAT> element as a child of
 <TYPE> element in types command response, with required attributes
 "name" (arbitrary character string that uniquely identifies this format